-Annual award amounts may be impacted by program performance.
+Annual award amounts are contingent upon the availability of adequate funding and may also be impacted by program performance and compliance with grant requirements.
 Grantees are strongly encouraged to focus on direct service delivery, and to document that service delivery, in order to secure continuation funding.